Steven Osborne – 10th SJE Arts International Piano Series

 Rachmaninov Piano Sonata No.2 in B-flat minor Op.36

 The programme starts boldly.
 Rachmaninov’s Piano Sonata No. 1 is a colossal work with Faustian overtones and a palette of shifting colours and contrasting moods.
 On completing it, Rachmaninov was so concerned it was unplayable that he sent it to a friend for advice.
-Even now, it is not very often programmed.
-Post-interval, we are given a gentler ride.
-The Études Tableaux are individual gems and Piano Sonata No. 2, although full of energy, finds Rachmaninov in happier mood.
-His career was less frenetic when he composed it, and he was staying at the family’s summer retreat in the countryside.
+Post-interval, the Preludes and Études Tableaux are individual gems, and Piano Sonata No. 2, although also full of energy, finds Rachmaninov in happier mood.

 Born and raised in Scotland, Steven Osborne’s early breaks came in the 1990s with wins at major international competitions in Vevey, Switzerland and New York.
 His career now takes him all over the world and his many residences, including at London’s Wigmore Hall and Antwerp’s De Singel, are a sign of the respect that he commands.
 Steven was named Royal Philharmonic Society Instrumentalist of the Year 2013 and was made O.B.E. for Services to Music in the Queen’s 2022 New Year Honours.